Using felt to make Christmas tree ornaments is a great idea. It’s a simple material to work with and very affordable.

 These Christmas ornaments are easy to make and propose a modern twist to the traditional embroidered felt decoration.
 They are made of several layers of felt sewn together.

-And if you plan to make several, you can cut the shape in bulk to make it quicker.
+And if you plan to make several, you can cut the shape in bulk to make the process quicker.

 To make your felt Christmas decoration you will need the patterns, available in my shop.